The Cracking of America’s Golden Egg

 Whether to have a child is a highly individual decision with substantial risks, such as genetic birth defects, post–natal defects necessitating neonatal intensive care (huge dollars involved), the parent’s smoking, alcohol and drug habits, the mother’s post–partum anxieties and depression, along with disabilities often requiring a lifetime of care.
 And if really unlucky, having to deal with the inadvertent harm done to the mother or baby by hospital/ physician mistakes is a legal nightmare.
 You, as a parent, may be subject to these adversities, not those voices trying to push you into parenthood.

 Some men and women are born to be good parents, but many others are not as witnessed by the horror stories of child abuse that abound in the media.
 If you have doubts about parenting, heed your intuition, as babies are not returnable or refundable.
 If in doubt… don’t!
 Having a child will not magically make you feel complete as a woman or enhance one’s manhood.
+Think long and hard about being a father or mother, for once you are a parent it’s a lifetime responsibility that doesn’t disappear when the child reaches majority age.
+No better example is the instances of children and grand–children returning to their parent’s home during the Great Recession, for they had nowhere else to go when their houses were lost to foreclosures.

 Know also, that according to the Guttmacher Institute about 45% of US births are unintended, forcing mothers and fathers to make snap choices under duress.
 On the flip side, 55% of adults are indeed more thoughtful about the timing and spacing of their children and are ready for the arrival of their offspring with a well–prepared home and the means to pay the substantial bills that follow.